Aki Riihilahti

 Aki Pasinpoika Riihilahti (born 9 September 1976) is a Finnish sports executive and a former professional footballer.
-He was known as a hard working defensive midfielder.
+He played as a defensive midfielder.
 He is the CEO of HJK Helsinki.
 He was voted by leading European clubs to be the vice-chairman of European Club Association (ECA), and has also important positions both in the UEFA club competition committee and in the FIFA stakeholders committee.

 Club career

 Riihilahti started his career at HJK where he made his Veikkausliiga debut in 1995.
 He has won the Finnish championship four times (1997, 2009, 2010 and 2011), the Finnish Cup three times with HJK, and the Finnish League Cup three times, and played a vital part when the first and so far only time a Finnish Club team qualified for the UEFA Champions League in the 1998–99 season.
 After his first spell in HJK, Riihilahti moved to Norway's Vålerenga I.F. for the 1999 season.

 After two seasons in Norway, he joined England's Crystal Palace in 2001, eventually becoming a fans' favourite at the club.
 In Palace's 2004–05 Premier League season he showed he has what it takes to play in one of Europe's top leagues.
 Riihilahti was so loved by the Crystal Palace faithful that a Finnish flag with the legend 'AKI 15' across the centre was hung behind one of the Selhurst Park goals for the entire Premier League season.
 However, his next season, back in the Championship, following Palace's relegation, was not so successful because injuries limited his chances.
 Despite not playing for most of his last season with Palace, Riihilahti has a place in the club Hall of Fame as he held the club record for gaining the most caps for his country whilst at Palace.

 After his contract with Palace expired in the summer of 2006, Riihilahti was picked up by 1.
 FC Kaiserslautern on a one-year deal.
 In June 2007, Riihilahti signed a two-and-a-half-year deal with Stockholm club Djurgårdens IF and on 31 July 2009 returned to Finland to sign with HJK in which he has made a crucial contribution in the club's record 5 consecutive championships 2009–2013.
 On 29 October 2011, Riihilahti celebrated his 100th league match for HJK by scoring once, in the last match of the season, in a 5–2 home win against Haka, and retired after the club won a convincing double that season.